VaJoy/vite-plugin-cdn-import-async/README.md

 # Vite plugin which can import modules asynchronously from CDN.

-This plugin is forked from [vite-plugin-cdn-import](https://github.com/MMF-FE/vite-plugin-cdn-import) and allows you to specify modules to be loaded in **defer/async** mode in addition.
+This plugin is forked from [vite-plugin-cdn-import](https://github.com/MMF-FE/vite-plugin-cdn-import) and allows you to specify modules that should be loaded in **defer/async** mode in addition.

 # Installation